abstractfactory/rfc/spec14.md

 # Goal

-In a collaborative environment, things change.
-This document describes a method of making metadata changes non-destructive.
-We do this by appending `history` `version` and `imprint` to the Open Metadata arsenal.
+This document describes a method of making changes to metadata non-destructive by appending `history`, `version` and `imprint` to the Open Metadata object-model.

 # Architecture